EODEM – FAQ

 - Export Date/Timestamp*

-and the ones with an asterisk are likely to be system fields, or added on export.
+and the ones with an asterisk (and quite possibly Title Type and Title Language, too) are likely to be system fields, or added on export.
 Beyond that, system vendors can implement as much or as little as they like – and their systems can manage.
 But the more EODEM data that a system can handle, the better it will be for their users.

 How does EODEM handle different languages?

 It doesn’t: it assumes that data is exported in the language in which the lender’s system holds it.
-However, LIDO requires that an record’s base language is specified, and allows for the identification of different languages at any point in the record, and using this would be a kindness to those receiving data.
+However, LIDO requires that a record’s base language is specified, as well as allowing for the export of the same record in multiple languages.
+Within a record, it only allows for the identification of different languages for titles/names.

 Does EODEM data that I’ve received from a lender need to be tidied before import, for example to reconcile disparate termlists?
 How will these be reconciled?